Visiting South Luangwa

 The main habitat of Luangwa is seasonal floodplains, oxbow lagoons and the Miombo and Mopane woodlands.

-Whether you go on safari with one of Wildlife Camp’s qualified guides, or whether you drive into the park with your own vehicle, certain rules and regulations apply.
+Whether you go on safari with one of Wildlife Camp’s qualified guides, or you drive into the park with your own vehicle, certain rules and regulations apply.

 |Park fees for South Luangwa National Park for 2014|